rafaelson/nelssistant/README.md

 ## Commands

-- /q - Ask Nelssistant a question
+- /q [question] - Ask Nelssistant a question
-- /bh - Set a custom behavior for Nelssistant
+- /bh [behavior] - Set a custom behavior for Nelssistant
+- /c [prompt] - Make a prompt using the current custom behavior
 - /cbh - Show current custom behavior
-- /c - Make a prompt using the current custom behavior

 ## Try it